petermr/openVirus/examples/n95/OVERVIEW.md

 ## Convert PDFs with ami-pdf

 `ami-pdf` is very simple if you choose default values.
 Its output can be verbose and it would be useful to agree on levels and mechanism of output.
-Generally there are abou 5-50 lines of output per `CTree`.
+Generally there are about 5-20 lines of output per `CTree`.

 ```
 pm286macbook:n95 pm286$ ami-pdf -p .